-Champagne winemaking elapse in 6 big steps.
+Champagne winemaking has 6 crucial steps.

 Pressing is gentle and progressive, to preserve the quality.
 In Champagne, wine press are adapted to black grapes with white juice (pinot meunier and pinot noir).
 It crushes the grapes without brewing them to prevent skin pigments (also called grape must) to mix with the juice.

 Our press is pneumatic.
-An air inflated membrane comes to slowly crush the grapes.
+An air inflated membrane comes in to slowly crush the grapes.
 Pressure does not exceed 1.4 bar.